An Alien in a Human Body

 Peer pressure can be very subtle at times, but its purpose is always to encourage others to conform.
 You have seen people do this and maybe have even done it yourself.
 Have you ever encouraged someone to eat more after they have had enough, for example, then felt pleased because they overate?
 In essence, you exerted pressure on them to conform to your desire, then felt pleased when you got them to do what you wanted.
 People encourage others to wear the same clothes they do, calling it stylish or fashionable.
 They pressure them to use the same language, to smoke, drink, lie, steal and so on.
 They applaud people who conform, who do what they do or wish they could do.

 It is very common for people not only to encourage others to behave certain ways, but even abuse those who will not.
-Peter describes such an attitude: “They think it strange that you do not plunge with them into the same flood of dissipation and they heap abuse on you” (1 Pet.
+Peter describes such an attitude: “They are surprised that you do not join them in their reckless, wild living, and they heap abuse on you” (1 Pet.
 4:4).
 People will pressure others who do not adhere to their standards.
 If you choose not to indulge in the same behavior someone else does, you can expect them to ridicule you or even become abusive.

 You are a natural citizen of heaven.
 Your roots are there and that is your culture.
 You are living temporarily in this world and you will eventually leave and return home.
 You are strange by the world’s standards and, because your culture is different, the world’s citizens are prejudiced against you; you will experience their hatred, harassment and rejection.
 You are an ambassador here, representing God and bringing his message to the world.